abwilf/mmfusion/README.md

 # Multimodal Fusion
 This package offers unimodal and multimodal approaches to within-utterance and cross-utterance classification problems.
+In essence, this module takes in a transcripts file and a path to a directory containing wavs, generates MFB's from those wavs, aligns the MFB's with the transcripts, extracts word embeddings using BERT, packages everything together in a single `tensors` object (which is saved to disk in `--tensors_path`), then trains and tests on this object according to some parameters you pass in.
+In this README, I first describe the requirements, then the data format for how to add new datasets, and the parameters required to run the program.

 ## Requirements
 1. `conda` is installed